 Verona Park | Verona

-Verona Park is a 54.32-acre park with a lake that was first formed in 1814.
+Verona Park is a 54.32-acre park with a lake originally formed in 1814.
 The park is used for boating, bathing, skating, picnics, and band concerts.
-A great location for water sports and cherry blossom photos.
+This is a great location for water sports and cherry blossom photos.